Pre-Elem Banner

 School Day

 The Lower School starts classes each morning at 8:15 a.m., and the school day ends each day at 3:00 p.m.
-All pre-elementary students have morning and lunch recesses and a nap/quiet time in the afternoon, followed by a snack.
+All pre-elementary students have morning and lunch recesses and a nap/quiet time in the afternoon.

 With a lead teacher and assistant teacher in each classroom, the overall student-faculty ratio in pre-elementary classes is 8:1.
 Early Years (preschool) classrooms have maximum of 16 students, and Kindergarten has a maximum of 18.